Bolton Rifles: 2nd Reconnaissance Regiment

 It was not until the autumn of 1944 that the regiment was committed to an active role in Fourteenth Army's offensive to re-capture Burma.
 By then D Sqn had been disbanded and the regiment had been reorganised as a light recce regiment.
 For five weeks in January and February 1945 it was used as a decoy to persuade the Japanese that the attack was going to be made on the Sagaing Hills from the north.
 It later provided a covering force ('Hookforce') for an RAF airstrip at Sadaung consisting of C Sqn under Major Hook with A Company of the Nepalese Army's Mahindra Dal Regiment.

 During the advance through Burma the regiment's main problem was a shortage of vehicles: it only had enough carriers for four Troops, and scout cars for two Troops.
 However it operated aggressively: Lieutenant Tarmey's troop developed the tactic of driving into enemy positions 'with Brens firing before dismounting and rolling grenades into Japanese bunkers'.
 Corporal McAleer of this troop won a Military Medal, while in the course of several actions by Lt Sutton's troop, Sergeant Rothwell gained a Distinguished Conduct Medal.

 The regiment continued its active role until after the Fourteenth Army had advanced beyond Mandalay, suffering relatively few casualties given the amount of combat it saw.
 It was withdrawn on 7 April 1945, and the war had ended before it could return to action.

 Postwar

-When the TA was reconstituted in 1947, the 5th Loyals was reformed at Derby Barracks, Bolton, and absorbed the 6th Bn.
+Both battalions formally passed into 'suspended animation' as infantry under their old titles of 5th an 6th Bns on 1 July 1946.
+When the TA was reconstituted on 1 January 1947, the 5th Loyals was reformed at Derby Barracks, Bolton, and absorbed the 6th Bn.
 By 1950 it had the following dispositions: